 Despite having an efficient public transportation system in Manitoba, you may feel the need to have your own vehicle.
 Factors such as the weather (especially during winter), varying schedules, or the vast distance you need to travel for work, school, or recreation, may make it necessary for you to buy your own car.
 Especially when you have young kids, their comfort and safety are always at the top of parents’ minds.

 So what do you need to consider when buying a car?
 Here are few points:

-Presuming that you have already done preliminary research on car costs in Manitoba and have figured out how much of your savings and income you can spare, you should be able to establish your budget.
-Remember to factor in parking, insurance, fuel and maintenance costs.
-Budget will be a major factor in deciding what type and model of car you can buy and whether you’re buying a brand new car or second hand.
-The following video from Financial Consumer Agency of Canada (FCAC) entitled How much car can you truly afford?
-Points out great considerations when setting a budget:
+You may have done preliminary research on car costs in Manitoba and have figured out how much of your savings or income you can spare.
+Remember to factor in parking, insurance, fuel and maintenance costs in the equation.
+Budget is a major factor in deciding what type and model of car you can buy and whether you’re buying a brand new car or second hand.
+The following video from Financial Consumer Agency of Canada (FCAC) entitled How much car can you truly afford? points out great considerations when setting a budget:

 The 20/4/10 rule

 Another way to set your budget is to use the 20/4/10 rule.
 Financial experts advise that you should make at least a 20% down payment, take out a loan for no more than four years and not pay more than 10% of your gross income towards auto expenses like your car payment, gas, maintenance and insurance.
 Read an explanation of this rule from How much should you spend on a car? by Andrew Rombach (LendEDU.com).

 You should also consider the options for paying for your vehicle.
 Generally, there are three: in cash, by financing, or leasing.
 The following video from McPhillips Toyota explains clearly how these options work: